mdfleming3/mdfleming3.github.io/_drafts/how-to-spot-a-b.s.instagram-influencer.md

 ## Abnormal Historical Growth and Engagement

 [Social Blade](https://socialblade.com/ "Social Blade") is my favorite FREE tool for determining if an influencer is legitimate.
 I will use it for all analysis done in this article.
 Its most powerful feature is its ability to see historical insights from a social media account.
-As compared to seeing a simple metric like engagement rate, this digs deeper into the historical growth of an influencers account.
+As compared to seeing a simple metric like engagement rate, this digs deeper into the historical growth of an influencer's account.
 You can correlate spikes in growth with certain actions.
 Let's look at [Roger Federer's](http://instagram.com/rogerfederer "Roger Federer Instagram") account.

 ![Roger Federer Total Social Growth]({{ site.baseurl }}/assets/roger-federer-total-growth.png)

 ![Roger Federer Weekly Social Growth]({{ site.baseurl }}/assets/roger-federer-social-grow.png "Roger Federer Social Growth")

-Federer's account is consistently growing and his weekly growth is always positive with  occasional jumps in account growth.
-Since there are no abnormalities in this traffic, this is a portrait of a healthy legitimate account.
-This makes sense because Federer is one of the most recognizable athletes in the world with many endorsements; manipulating his following on instagram wouldn't make sense.
+Federer's account is consistently growing, and his weekly growth is always positive with occasional jumps in account growth.
+Since there are no abnormalities in this traffic, this is a portrait of a legitimate account.
+This makes sense because Federer is one of the most recognizable athletes in the world.

 On the other hand, let's look at an account with abnormal traffic.
-I stumbled across an account that was affiliated with one of the largest influencer marketing agencies.
-When I dug into the traffic, I noticed several red flags.

 ![Phony Influencer Total Social Growth]({{ site.baseurl }}/assets/smaniotto-total-followers.png)